 Breakfast and Coffee In Port Douglas

 Possibly my favourite time of the day to head out and grab a bite to eat.
-Two kids may influence that decision but it works with a hangover too.
-The resorts in town all offer buffet-style breakfast which suits some people and if you have kids or are staying in resorts this may be perfect for you.
+The resorts in town all (used to, pre-Covid) offer buffet-style breakfast which suits some people, and if you have kids or are staying in resorts this may be perfect for you.

-My personal favourite is the a la carte breakfast served up at Hi Tide, a great little restaurant located on the esplanade, overlooking Four Mile beach.
+One of my personal favourites is the breakfast served up at Hi Tide, a great little restaurant located on the esplanade, overlooking Four Mile beach.
 The full cooked breakfast is delicious and cooked to perfection.
 Few things beat sitting here over breakfast and a coffee watching the world go by.